 The state is urged to recognize public libraries as part of the system of public education and should continue providing financial assistance to support their operation.

-The state should also continue and strengthen funding for the interjurisdictional library cooperatives established under the California Library Services Act, Education Code Sections 18700 through 18766.
+The state should also continue and strengthen funding for the interjurisdictional library cooperatives established under Education Code Sections 18700 through 18766.